Adillwma/PyWaves/README.md

 # PyWaves Visualizer
-Teaching resource to allow experimenting with simple sine waves in an oscilloscope like enivronment
+Teaching resource to allow experimenting with simple sine waves in an oscilloscope like environment

 ![PyWaves Visualizer](Images/Example4.gif)